jonitoh/anonymizer-standalone/README.md

 Add the scripts performance the backend tasks (basic stats, correlation and anonymisation) as a pip-able package.

-Add an authentification security to the application.
+Add an authentification security to the application (JWT Authentication).

 Add a DOC section